hirokoymj/gcp-study-note/PCA/ExamTopic/Topic5.md

 **Question 1**

+- A 66%/ME, D 34%/tartar
+- A. Tests should scale well beyond the prior approaches
+- D. Tests should include directly testing the Google Cloud Platform (GCP) infrastructure
 - D. Tests should include directly testing the Google Cloud Platform (GCP) infrastructure.
 35%, tartar
 - It is D. New to GCP, migrated to GCP.... time to test if it works or not.